Galatians 5:1 For freedom Christ has set us free; stand firm therefore, and do not submit again to a yoke of slavery.

 Now, read the next verse out loud ~

 Galatians 5:4 You are severed from Christ, you who would be justified by the law; you have fallen away from grace.

 There is nothing new here that Paul doesn’t say a dozen or more times in all of his letters; we are not ‘justified’ by works of the Law.
 This is not a new doctrine; the Law doesn’t justify, it never has and it never will.
 The Law of God given through Moses is the Creators’ Instructions in righteous behavior, they are not instructions in justification (please read ‘Justification vs. Righteousness‘ to understand the difference between the two).

-The disconnect is this: because Paul chastises some believers in his letters for “trying to be justified” by keeping the Law, we have errantly assumed that Paul is telling “everyone, everywhere” that keeping the Law is by default “trying to be justified”; this is an un-Scriptural and utterly false assumption.
+The disconnect is this: because Paul chastises those believers that “tried to be justified” by keeping the Law, we have assumed he’s telling “everyone, everywhere” that keeping the Law is by default “trying to be justified”; this is a ‘Straw man argument’, and utterly false assumption.

 Paul is railing against the ‘Circumcision Party’ and their “salvation/justification by circumcision” doctrine.
 This ‘Party’ is mentioned in ‘Acts’ and in some of Paul’s letters ~

 Acts 15:1 And certain men came down from Judea and taught the brethren, “Unless you are circumcised according to the custom of Moses, you cannot be saved.”

 They taught unscriptural dogma, that in order to be saved one had to get circumcised.
 The Torah/Law of Moses, NEVER states, teaches, or proclaims “salvation/justification” by circumcision (or any work of the Law); that is man–made doctrine.
 The ‘Circumcision Party’ was only interested in the outward “boasting of righteousness” that man could see, and Paul reminds the Galatians of this in the next chapter ~